Heaven Shall Burn: Asunder, The Split Program and Whatever It May Take (2000–2003)

-Antigone and Deaf to Our Prayers (2004–2006)
+Antigone, The Split Program II and Deaf to Our Prayers (2004–2006)

 Guitarist Alexander Dietz joined the band in 2005, replacing guitarist Patrick Schleitzer.

-After signing to Century Media in January 2004, Heaven Shall Burn's label debut Antigone was released on 26 April.
-The LP version of the album was released through Lifeforce.
-Shortly after the release of Antigone Heaven Shall Burn filmed a music video for the song "The Weapon They Fear".
+After signing to Century Media in January 2004, Heaven Shall Burn's label debut, Antigone, was released on 26 April.
+The LP version was released through Lifeforce.
+Shortly after the release of Antigone, Heaven Shall Burn filmed a music video for the song "The Weapon They Fear".
 Antigone was further promoted during a headlining tour through Europe, supported by Maroon.
-On this tour they appeared at the hardcore punk festival Fluff Fest for the third and thus final time.
+On this tour, they appeared at the hardcore punk festival Fluff Fest for the third and final time.

 After the 2004 Indian Ocean tsunami, Heaven Shall Burn teamed up with Napalm Death and the Haunted and released the split single Tsunami Benefit to raise money for charity.
-The single was limited to 1,000 hand-numbered copies and was sold on two exclusive Napalm Death shows.
+The single was limited to 1,000 hand-numbered copies and sold on two exclusive Napalm Death shows.

 In March 2005, Heaven Shall Burn appeared at the Independence D Festival in Japan.
-In summer 2005 Heaven Shall Burn and Caliban's second split album The Split Program II was released through Lifeforce Records.
-Shortly after participating at the Hell on Earth Tour 2005 Heaven Shall Burn announced that guitarist Patrick Schleitzer was leaving the band and Alexander Dietz, who played the guitar during the Hell on Earth Tour, would become the new guitarist.
-Heaven Shall Burn played a special farewell show with Schleitzer in Saalfeld.
+In summer 2005, Heaven Shall Burn and Caliban's second split album, The Split Program II, was released through Lifeforce Records.
+Shortly after the Hell on Earth Tour 2005, Heaven Shall Burn announced that guitarist Patrick Schleitzer was leaving the band and Alexander Dietz, who played the guitar during the Hell on Earth Tour, would be the new guitarist.
+Heaven Shall Burn played a farewell show with Schleitzer in Saalfeld.

-Following a quiet period, Heaven Shall Burn announced they had recorded a new album titled Deaf to Our Prayers, which was released on 28 August 2006.
-After the release of "Counterweight", as the first track of the new album, Deaf to Our Prayers entered the German album charts at #65, being the first Heaven Shall Burn album to enter record sales charts.
+Following a quiet period, Heaven Shall Burn announced they had recorded the album Deaf to Our Prayers, released on 28 August 2006.
+After the release of "Counterweight", as the first track of the new album, Deaf to Our Prayers entered the German album charts at #65, the first Heaven Shall Burn album to enter record sales charts.
 During Summer 2006, Heaven Shall Burn played shows at Summer Breeze Open Air and other festivals.
 Live footage, recorded at Summer Breeze was later used in the "Counterweight" music video.
-In September and October they headlined the Hell on Earth Tour 2006 on the European mainland, also part of the tour were Cataract, Maroon, and God Forbid.
-At the end of the year they embarked co-headlining tour with Caliban through Germany and Belgium.
+In September and October, they headlined the Hell on Earth Tour 2006 on the European mainland; also part of the tour were Cataract, Maroon, and God Forbid.
+At the end of the year, they co-headlined a tour with Caliban through Germany and Belgium.

 Iconoclast trilogy (2007–2012)

-A re-mixed version of Whatever It May Take was released in 2007, featuring a different song order and an acoustic track "io".
-For the shows during the summer Christian Bass was hired as live drummer.
-In August Heaven Shall Burn announced they had begun recording a new album.
-In October the new album Iconoclast (Part 1: The Final Resistance) was announced, with release dates in early 2008.
-Heaven Shall Burn finished the year 2007, participating in the Darkness Over X-Mas Tour, co-headlining with Caliban, with support of Sonic Syndicate, Misery Speaks and the Sorrow.
-"Endzeit", the first song released of Iconoclast, saw its live premiere on that tour.
+A re-mixed version of Whatever It May Take was released in 2007, featuring a different song order and acoustic track "io".
+For the summer shows, they hired live drummer Christian Bass.
+In August, Heaven Shall Burn announced they had begun recording a new album.
+In October, the album Iconoclast was announced, with release dates in early 2008.
+Heaven Shall Burn finished 2007 participating in the Darkness Over X-Mas Tour, co-headlining with Caliban, with support of Sonic Syndicate, Misery Speaks and the Sorrow.
+"Endzeit", the first song released of Iconoclast, was premiered live on that tour.